 Linda: Great.
 Nice to see you, Patrick.

 Patrick: Yeah.
 No, thanks so much for joining today.
-And we’d love to just talk a little bit about business brokerage and a lot of people are joining from across the United States, as well as we have a few people abroad that might not be familiar with this market.
+We’d love to just talk a little bit about business brokerage and a lot of people are joining from across the United States, as well as we have a few people abroad that might not be familiar with this market.
 And would love to just hear from you two, if you could give a brief intro on what is this market, what’s the small business for sell marketplace, what does it mean to be a business broker?
 And then go through different questions about your brand and other questions that would be pertinent to someone that might want to enter in this space.

 Jeff: Thank you.
 I think the first question most people ask is, what is a business broker and what do we do?